-Ankle sprain is used to describe an injury to the ligaments (tough bands of tissue) around the ankle that connect the bones of the leg to your foot.
-A ‘sprain’ refers to a wrench or twisting of ligaments that is violent enough to have caused overstretching or even a tear but not dislocation.
+Ankle sprain is used when an injury to the ligaments around the ankle that connect the bones of the leg to your foot.
+A ‘sprain’ refers to a wrench or twisting of ligaments causing overstretching or even a tear but not dislocation.

 - Pain especially when you bear weight on the affected foot possibly with bruising or swelling.